-In our house it’s always pie season, but now that it’s *really* pie season, here’s a recipe I think you’ll like.
-Or maybe you’ve tried it?
-This one’s an oldie, but it’s a recipe I tend to forget about just when I need it most.
-It’s easy and it’s a real crowd pleaser.
-Even people who are underwhelmed by pie like this one because basically it’s just a cream cheese brownie baked in a pie crust and topped with fudge sauce.
+In our house it’s always pie season, but now that it’s *really* pie season, here’s a good recipe.
+This pie’s an oldie, but it’s a recipe I tend to forget about just when I need it most.
+It’s easy and everyone loves it.
+Even people who don’t love pie like this one because basically it’s just a cream cheese brownie baked in a pie crust and topped with fudge sauce.
 What’s not to like?

-This original version used Pillsbury brownie mix.
-I couldn’t find the brownie mix recommended in the original, so I asked a nice lady on the baking aisle what her favorite brownie mix was and she said her husband just loved Duncan Hines Decadent Triple Chocolate Brownie Mix.
+This original version calls for Pillsbury brownie mix.
+I couldn’t find the brownie mix recommended in the original, so I asked a nice lady on the baking aisle what her favorite brownie mix was and she said her husband loved Duncan Hines Decadent Triple Chocolate Brownie Mix.
 I was happy that a) she had an opinion and b) she didn’t look at me like I was crazy.
 Times are changing.
 Sometimes people don’t love it when you walk up to them and ask them what their favorite brownie mix is.
-Anyhow, her husband was right.

 For the crust, I recommend using your favorite or maybe trying this one from The New York Times by Melissa Clark.

 - 1 unbaked 9 or 9 1/2 inch deep dish pie pan lined with crust